 Keynesian economics dominated the politics and policies of most of the Western world more than any other doctrine in the last century.
 In a way, Keynesian economics was at the heart of the twentieth century’s (and still ongoing) dialogue between Capitalism/Free Markets and Socialism/State intervention.
 Scores of influential economists, policymakers, and politicians across the world have spent their careers (knowingly on unknowingly) in a constant dialogue with Keynes.
 So what is it about today’s India that makes us discussing this towering figure (he was 6’7”)?

-In 1928, the American President Herbert Hoover had optimistically declared: “We in America are nearer to the final triumph over poverty than ever before in the history of any land.”
+In 1928, the soon-to-be American President Herbert Hoover had optimistically declared: “We in America are nearer to the final triumph over poverty than ever before in the history of any land.”
 He could not have been more wrong.
 Next year, on October 29, 1929, the U.S. stock market crashed.
 The sudden shock wiped out half the value of the U.S. shares in a single day!
 The blow kickstarted a global economic recession, the worst the modern industrial world has ever seen, known as the Great Depression.
 At its peak, the unemployment rate in America reached about 25% which has thankfully never been matched since (not even during the initial few weeks of COVID-19 when the unemployment rate touched 20%).
 Many factors led to the stock market crash on that fateful day like the artificial boom of the 1920s which had falsely elated President Hoover and the heavy debt owed by Europe to the United States since the conclusion of the First World War which was repeatedly being funded by America itself.

 Before this time, classical economics had postulated that such a high rate of unemployment could only be transitory since markets would adjust and kickstart the economic activity once more.
 However, Adam Smith’s invisible hand of the market and Jean Baptiste Say’s trust in supply creating its own demand were visibly failing during the Great Depression.
 As sales fell because people did not have enough money to buy goods, more workforce was being laid off in an unending vicious cycle.
 Production in America fell by 40%.
 Governments around the world went into policy paralysis while untold miseries were being afflicted across the world.
 Amidst all this, in 1933, Keynes published an open letter to the American President Franklin Delano Roosevelt in The New York Times recommending government spending to kickstart the economic recovery.
 In the same year, based on this input, President Roosevelt introduced the New Deal, a package of state intervention to increase economic activity.
 The government undertook the construction of large infrastructure projects across the nation, introduced banking reforms, and launched welfare schemes and agencies such as Social Security Administration.